mmghahramanibozandan/English2Spanish-Transformer/README.md

 This repository is a small part of my Master's thesis, designing a machine translator (English to Spanish) in PyTorch from scratch.
 This would be a great example, showing how to come up with a not-large transformer to effectively translate English sentences to Spanish ones.
 All parts, e.g., the transformer and tokenizers, have been implemented from scratch.
 The model can be easily tested/fine-tuned using GPUs in Google Colab (Standard Subscription).

+This repository constitutes a segment of my Master's thesis to test my customized transformer, where I developed a PyTorch-based machine translator from English to Spanish.
+It serves as an exemplary demonstration of constructing a compact transformer for proficiently translating English sentences into Spanish.
+All components, including the transformer, have been created entirely from the ground up.
+The model is conveniently testable and adaptable through GPU utilization in Google Colab (Standard Subscription).

 ## Dataset

 I used **spa.txt** dataset, including english-spanish pairs of sentences.
 The number of data samples **M=100000**.
 This volume of data can be a good choice for a decent generalization in Machine Translation tasks.
 The file to the data is uploaded in **data/spa.txt**.
 Source vocab (English vocab) consists of **src_vocab=10904** tokens and Target vocab (Spanish vocab) consists of **trg_vocab=24189** tokens (for Spanish sentences it also includes **\<st>** and **\<end>** tokens).
 Each sentence (be either English or Spanish) is zero-padded (**\<pad>** token) to reach a length of **MAX_LEN=21**.
 This number is the length of the longest sentence available in our dataset.